Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 works.
 If you need to change it later, the compiler will assist you every step of the way.
 Specifically for this sort of mechanical changes, the chance of introducing bugs is very close to zero.
 If it compiles, it works.

+We regularly merge refactors in the thousands of lines that don't introduce a single regression to the product.
+There is really nothing to be afraid of! 🍧

 ## Nesting the Elm Architecture